TL;DR

 FAQ

-- What’s the file limit?: 20 files on Plus, more on Team/Enterprise.
-The practical limit is much lower because relevance retrieval degrades with file count.
+- What is the file limit?: As of June 2026, 5 files per Project on Free, 25 on Go/Plus, and 40 on Pro/Business/Enterprise.
+The practical limit is lower because relevance retrieval degrades with file count.

-- Why does it sometimes ignore my Instructions?: Usually because they’re too long, contradictory, or the chat’s own context has overridden them.
-Restate the key constraint in the chat.
+- Why does it sometimes ignore my Instructions?: Usually because they are too long, contradictory, or the chat’s own context has overridden them.
+Restate the key constraint directly in the chat.